Towards Unconditional Uncloneable Encryption: Analytical and Numerical Results for Conjecture Conjecture 1

 \subsection{Acknowledgements}

 The authors gratefully acknowledge Arthur Mehta for the many useful comments and support throughout the development of this work.
-We thank Benoît Collins and Sang-Jun Park for many insightful discussions, and Andreas Bluhm, Mariia Elovenkova, Aabhas Gulati, Faedi Loulidi, for constructive comments.
+We are also thankful to Sang-Jung Park for the insightful discussions and constructive feedback on the preliminary version of the manuscript.
+Special thanks go to Benoît Collins for his many enlightening discussions, as well as to Andreas Bluhm, Mariia Elovenkova, Aabhas Gulati, and Faedi Loulidi for their thoughtful comments and suggestions.

 We acknowledge the support of the Natural Sciences and Engineering Research Council of Canada (NSERC), MITACS grant FR113029, and of the ANR project \href{https://esquisses.math.cnrs.fr/}{ESQuisses}, grant number ANR-20-CE47-0014-01.
 P.B.~acknowledges the support of the Institute for Quantum Technologies in Occitanie.
 E.C.~acknowledges the support of a CGS D scholarship from Canada's NSERC.
-C.P.~acknowledges the support ANR project “Quantum Trajectories” grant no. ANR-20-CE40-0024-0.
+C.P.~acknowledges the support of the ANR project “Quantum Trajectories” grant no. ANR-20-CE40-0024-0.
 D.R.~acknowledges the support of the Air Force Office of Scientific Research under award number FA9550-20-1-0375.
-This research was enabled in part by support provided by \href{https://www.computeontario.ca/}{Compute Ontario} and the \href{https://alliancecan.ca}{Digital Research Alliance of Canada}. \fi
+This research was enabled in part by support provided by \href{https://www.computeontario.ca/}{Compute Ontario} and the \href{https://alliancecan.ca}{Digital Research Alliance of Canada}.